The Soybean Checkoff

 The soybean checkoff is assessed at the rate of one-half of 1 percent (.005) of the net market price of soybeans sold by the producer to the first purchaser.
 Checkoff assessments collected by Illinois first purchasers must be remitted to the Illinois Soybean Board by the last day of the first month following the end of the quarterly sales period, as illustrated in the chart below.

 April 1 – June 30

 October 1 – December 31

 Checkoff must be withheld and remitted to the Illinois Soybean Board for all types of soybeans purchased, except for those producers who possess a valid organic soybean exemption certificate.

-Form LP-46 must be completed and accompany the quarterly checkoff remittance payments.
-Fill out the LP-46 form to the right.
+SPARC form must be completed and accompany the quarterly checkoff remittance payments.
+Fill out the SPARC form below.
 The form will automatically calculate the remittance amount due and can be printed out and mailed with your payment.

 Remittance payments and completed, signed forms should be mailed to: